sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

 * Make sure to ask questions that are relevant to the role you are hiring for.
 * Be prepared to ask follow-up questions to get a deeper understanding of the interviewee's thought process and decision-making skills.
-* Encourage the interviewee to provide specific examples from their past experiences.
+* Encourage the interviewee to provide specific examples from their experiences.
 Make sure to put them at ease and create a conversational atmosphere.
 It helps to tell them _"There are no right or wrong answers, we mainly want to get a sense of who we are dealing with"_.
 * Be aware of cultural resistance to these types of questions.
 Some candidates may not be used to this style of interviewing and may need more guidance.
 This is not a sign of incompetence, but rather a lack of familiarity with the technique or with the idea of speaking candidly about